MINI Aceman engines, drive and performance

 What power options are there?

 The Aceman is an electric-only product for the MINI family and is closely related to the Cooper Electric hatchback, so much so that the powertrain structure is effectively the same.
-All Aceman models are front-wheel drive only, and both models can be charged at up to 11kW AC or 95kW DC.
+All Aceman models are front-wheel drive only, and both models can be charged at up to 11kW AC and up to 95kW on a DC rapid charger.

 Aceman E is your entry-level model, which features a 42.5 kWh battery pack and develops 184hp.
 It can accelerate to 62mph in 7.9 seconds, and MINI says the Aceman E is capable of 192 miles of range.

 Step up to Aceman SE and you’ll benefit from more power and more range from a larger battery.
-The SE includes a 54.2kWh battery pack with a maximum range of 252 miles, a more powerful 218hp electric motor good for a 0-62mph sprint in an only-slightly-faster 7.1 seconds.
+The SE includes a 54.2kWh battery pack with a maximum range of 252 miles, a more powerful 218hp electric motor good for a 0-62mph sprint in a slightly faster 7.1 seconds.

 What’s it like to drive?